 How does self-editing even work?
 Are we talking getting rid of typos and spelling errors or are we dealing with major problems like fixing story structure, thematic issues, and character flaws?

 I'm a Creative writer.
 Why do I need to learn about self-editing?

 The publishing industry has changed drastically over the last few decades.
 Nobody's just one thing, anymore.

 Thanks to the internet, writers have more opportunities than ever to break into niche markets.
 While opportunities are everywhere, your work needs to stand out among all other writing.
 Whether you are looking to self-publish or get a book contract through a big publishing house, no one will take a gamble on your writing unless it's as polished as possible.

 I've connected with far too many writers who get lost in the editing process.
 They know they need to improve, but they don't know how.
 So, their dream of seeing a book in print fades.
 Or they work on their material for 20 years with no end in sight.

 Image you want to get fit for a dance competition and you know you've got to get in shape to reach your goals.
 But the only advice you hear is "just exercise each & every day" or "put one foot in front of the other."

 You'd have all kinds of questions about your exercise regime.

 You know you've got to improve your writing before you send it out, but advice like "make time to write every day" leaves you asking "but HOW do I make my writing better?
 I need step-by-step instructions."

 I've got you covered.
 I'm not just a cheerleader who will encourage you to get started.
-I'm a writing coach who will guide you through all the questions you'll encounter over the entire editing process to get you to a successful story you can be proud of producing.
+I'm a writing coach who will guide you through all the questions you'll encounter over the entire editing process until you produce a successful story you.